-Based upon our experience and in consideration of research at the University of Florida for wind resistance, wood strength and decay resistance, we have added a forth category -- tree species (item 4 above).
+Florida for wind resistance, wood strength and decay resistance, we have added a forth category -- tree species (item 4 above).
 Different tree species vary in their strength, wind resistance, tolerance of construction damage (fill soil, cutting roots, soil compaction), life span and susceptibility to decay or other pests.
 In our opinion, tree species will affect how trees respond to urban landscape stresses and should be considered as part of the tree risk assessment.
-Tree species were rated on a 3-point scale with a "1" rating given to a long-lived, strong tree such as a live oak .
-A "2" rating was given to trees with moderate lifespans and strength such as a sweetgum (Liquidambar styraciflua).
-A rating of "3" rating was given to trees with relatively short life spans and generally poor strength such as laurel oaks (Quercus laurifolia).
+Tree species were rated on a 2-point scale with a "1" rating given to a long-lived, strong tree such as a live oak.
+A "2" rating was given to trees with moderate to poor lifespans and strength such as a sweetgum (Liquidambar styraciflua), and laurel oaks (Quercus laurifolia).

 Trees were rated in each category and the sum of the four categories represents the Hazard Score.
 The higher score means a higher risk for that category.
 The highest risk tree could attain a hazard rating of 14.
 The lowest risk tree could have a hazard rating of 4.
-Trees receiving a score in the mid-range, 8 to 10 may or may not require maintenance depending on budget considerations and available resources.
-Trees with a rating between 10 to 14 should be mitigated, in our opinion.
+Trees receiving a score in the mid-range, 6 to 10 may or may not require maintenance depending on budget considerations and available resources.
+Trees with a rating between 11 to 14 should be mitigated, in our opinion, with greater urgency given to trees with higher ratings in this range.

-According to Clark and Matheny.
-"Thus hazard ratings cannot strictly define a numerical line for action between either removal and retention or treatment and no treatment.
+According to Clark and Matheny,iii "Thus hazard ratings cannot strictly define a numerical line for action between either removal and retention or treatment and no treatment.
 This must be an administrative decision, one made by owner and manager.
 In municipal situations, where an agency might manage a very large number of trees, there may be practical limits to the amount of work that can be undertaken and only the most severe and significant hazards may be addressed.
 Some level of risk will always be present when people live among trees.
 The decision of how much risk is tolerable remains with the owner and manager."